Role

 why do we still split netflix in a groupchat?

-We all share subscriptions – Netflix, Spotify, YouTube Premium, you name it – but splitting costs is messy.
+We all share subscriptions – Netflix, Spotify, YouTube Premium, you name it – but splitting costs is often messy.

 Who pays?